ShanKothari/ShanKothari.github.io/publications.md

 __S.
 Kothari__.
 [When and how does photoinhibition matter for plant fitness?](https://ecoevorxiv.org/repository/view/3659/) *EcoEvoRxiv* (in revision at *American Journal of Botany*).

 R. Esteban, B. Demmig-Adams, W. Adams III, and __S.
 Kothari__.
-Forests in Sunlight: Energy Impinging upon and Distributed within the Plant. (in revision for the edited volume *Following Photons Through Forests: A Radiation Ecology*)
+Forests in Sunlight: How Energy Flows into and Is Used Within the Plant. (in revision for the edited volume *Following Photons Through Forests: A Radiation Ecology*)

 R. Brooker, A. Hector, V. Temperton, A. Wright, B. Aguirre, K. Balazs, K. Barry, B. Butterfield, C. Lortie, G. Losapio, __S.
 Kothari__, B. Schmid, C. Schöb, L. Stefan, R. Callaway.
 Unpacking net interactions in plant communities: more than a parsing fancy. (in revision)